syncfusion-content/uwp-docs/uwp/Multi-Column-DropDown/Multi-Column-DropDown/Getting-Started.md

 ## Editing and filtering

 SfMultiColumnDropDownControl provides support to auto append the text from `ItemsSource` when end-user edits in the TextBox by setting [AllowAutoComplete](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowAutoComplete) to `true`.
-Also, it provides support to filter the items displayed in the drop-down based on text in the TextBox by setting[AllowIncrementalFiltering](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowIncrementalFiltering) to `true`.
+Also, it provides support to filter the items displayed in the drop-down based on text in the TextBox by setting [AllowIncrementalFiltering](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowIncrementalFiltering) to `true`.